 Once the 5-day training at Springbook farm in Goomeri, Queensland is over (located about 300 km from Brisbane), young working holidayers are sent off to the job of their choice (many trainees field multiple offers).

 >>Read more about the VisitOz program and learn how to apply

 Especially for those headed to tropical Queensland, there are ample opportunities to work on fruit farms.
 While fruit picking is certainly labor intensive, you can earn good money while slinging bananas or picking tangerines.
 Most fruit picking jobs pay upwards of $20/hour.

 Much like the VisitOz agricultural work, fruit picking also tends to take place in more out of the way spots in Australia, meaning you’ll be able to save most of what you are making on the farm.
 A few months of fruit picking can allow you to take off the rest of the year and see Australia, an opportunity that is probably worth picking bananas for a couple of months.

-I met Brits, French, Italians, Koreans, Norwegians, Danes and a slew of guests from all corners of the globe at Codge Lodge–showing an experience at one of these working hostels would be nothing short of international.
+I met Brits, French, Italians, Koreans, Norwegians, Danes and a slew of guests from all corners of the globe at Codge Lodge–showing an experience at one of these working hostels to be nothing short of international.